The Driver and Vehicle Licensing Agency (DVLA) has developed a free secure online facility to enable you to tell DVLA about a medical condition.

 How we will use your telephone number

-We may telephone you if we need more information or to give you a progress update.
+We may contact you if we need more information or to give you a progress update.

 We may pass your telephone number to Specsavers if they need to contact you regarding appointments for field of vision tests.